Reformation Day: Other Protestant churches

 Other Protestant denominations differ in their celebration of this holiday from the Lutheran and Reformed way of honoring the events, to a complete lack of observance.
+In recent decades, several Protestant churches have used Reformation Day as an occasion for ecumenical services with Catholic and Orthodox communities, emphasizing dialogue and reconciliation rather than division.

 In 2016, Anglicans from the Diocese of Chile of the Anglican Church of South America participated in the March for Jesus on Reformation Day as a celebration of their Protestant heritage.
-Many Anglican/Episcopal churches hold Reformation Day services in observance of the holiday.
+Many Anglican / Episcopal churches hold Reformation Day services in observance of the holiday.

 The United Methodist Church offers a theological reason for its observance of Reformation Day, stating that:

 Alongside Reformation Day, many Protestant Churches observe All Hallows' Eve on 31 October, the vigil of All Saints' Day.